-A final paper that is closer to our approach than Apergis and Payne (2012) is by Prüser and Schmidt (2020).
-Using a Markov-switching model and national and state-level housing prices, Prüser and Schmidt (2020) identify three house price regimes: a nationwide boom regime, a spatially limited (generally coastal) bust regime, and a nationwide bust regime.
+A final paper that is closer to our approach than Apergis and Payne (2012) is by Prüser and Schmidt (2021).
+Using a Markov-switching model and national and state-level housing prices, Prüser and Schmidt (2021) identify three house price regimes: a nationwide boom regime, a spatially limited (generally coastal) bust regime, and a nationwide bust regime.
 Thus, they are able to distinguish national house price cycles as well as cycles confined to a limited number of states.
-Our approach also allows for the possibility that similar to business cycles, housing cycles might differ across MSAs.
+Our study differs from theirs in a number of aspects.
+First, they focus on controlling for stochastic volatility in their econometric framework whereas we control for regional spillovers in a similarity matrix.
+Second, our study analyzes MSA-level housing cycles while they look at state-level cycles.
+Finally, Prüser and Schmidt (2021) find only one idiosyncratic regional cycle whereas we find multiple (similar to Hernández-Murillo et al., 2017).